otto-de/edison-hal/README.md

   ]
 }
 ```
-Using HalParser or Jackson's ObjectMapper, this plain json document can be parsed into a HalRepresentation:
+Using `HalParser` or Jackson's `ObjectMapper`, this plain json document can be parsed into a HalRepresentation:
 ```java
         HalRepresentation resource = HalParser.parse(json).as(HalRepresentation.class);
 ```